-The Financial Aid section of the online application.
+- The Financial Aid section of the online application for admission

-Once you have been admitted and your FAFSA and Financial Aid file are complete, the NEC Financial Aid Office will review your file and send you a Financial Aid award letter.
-The Financial Aid Office sends every Financial Aid applicant an award letter detailing his/her eligibility for all types of financial aid.
+We contact every Financial Aid applicant to detail his/her eligibility for all types of financial aid.
 Institutional (e.g. NEC scholarship/merit aid) and federal (e.g. grants, loans, and work-study) aid will all appear on the same award letter; NEC does not award scholarships separately from other types of financial aid.
-If you were not offered any type of financial assistance, please refer to the explicit details indicated on your award packet.
+If you were not offered any type of financial assistance, please refer to the explicit details indicated on the "View & Accept Awards" screen in NetPartner.

-It is the student's responsibility to read and act upon any correspondence sent to him/her.
+It is the student's responsibility to read and act upon all correspondence sent by Financial Aid.
 Should any information seem unclear, please contact the Financial Aid Office for clarification.
 It is your responsibility to notify the Financial Aid Office of any changes to your mailing or email addresses.
 You may forfeit all or a portion of your financial aid award if you do not follow all instructions or respond to requests from the Financial Aid Office.

 Securing Your Financial Aid

-Your NEC Financial Aid Award letter reflects the financial assistance package we are able to offer you for the upcoming academic year.
-To accept your award, please sign, date, and return one copy of it to the NEC Financial Aid Office.
-Accepting of Financial Aid Awards must done in writing only; verbal acceptances will not be processed.
-Student loan borrowers will also be required to submit additional paperwork before loan funding can be disbursed.
+Your NEC Financial Aid award offer reflects the financial assistance package we are able to offer you for the coming academic year.
+To accept your award, visit the "View & Accept Awards" tab of your NetPartner account and mark each award as "Accepted" or "Declined."
+Our database will update automatically.
+Accepting your financial aid awards must done online only; verbal acceptances will not be processed.
+Student loan borrowers will also be required to complete additional paperwork before loan funding can be disbursed.